June 9, 2003

-After these essential skills, ones that Robin mastered as quickly -- if not quicker -- as I did, we went on to shifting gears and then left and right turns.
+After these essential skills, ones that Robin mastered as quickly — if not quicker — as I did, we went on to shifting gears and then left and right turns.
 By this time the sun was smiling down on our activity and my awkward helmet and clothes were starting to get a bit steamy, but I continued to run through the drills barely noticing the slight cramps in my hands and legs.
 After a break, we finished the class early by running through a short obstacle course and practicing our controlled braking.
-My two “victory” laps after the lesson felt strong and fairly confident, and I was left ready to riding on my own bike at Mom's next weekend, hopefully.
+My two “victory” laps after the lesson felt strong and fairly confident, and I was left ready to ride my own bike at Mom’s next weekend — hopefully.

 Our instructors presented us with a certificate of completion, and Ken proffered his, apparently rare, praise: “You both will make excellent bikers one day, because you both want to be excellent bikers.”
 He could tell.
 By the time I left, my face hurt as much as my clutch hand from all of my stupid grinning.
 Before I left, Ken took a picture of me behind my bike for the day.
 There’s also a small video of me going through the cones.